 Victim: first university assignment of the year.

-After working so hard, reading my results felt like a Chinese burn to the soul and it was only later, when I decided to sit down and look at the commentary that I discovered both the fortunate and unfortunate news that my tutor had been absolutely right about everything.
+After working so hard, reading my results felt like a Chinese burn to the soul.
+It was only later, when I decided to sit down and look at the commentary that I realised my tutor had been right about everything.

 Ever since then I’ve been working on not forcing things to be perfect, knowing that as long I as I stay truthful to the intention of a piece of writing, perfection will be a natural consequence.
 Sometimes we worry so much about getting it just right that we stifle something essential in the process.

-It’s never a great feeling to receive negative criticism but if you have the courage to lay down your pride, take into account what the person has said and try to apply it the next time you write, you will be the better for it, even if it stings like a mother at the time:)
+It’s never a great feeling to receive negative criticism but if you have the courage to lay down your pride, take into account what the person has said and apply it the next time you write, you will be the better for it, even if it hurts at the time:)

-In the space of these past months I’ve changed dramatically as a writer.
-I’m far more humble and expect that not everybody will like my work and that that’s ok.
+In these past few months, I’ve changed dramatically as a writer.
+I’m far more humble and accept that not everyone will like my work and that that’s ok.

-A kind of pressure that I’d been putting on myself has been relieved and as a consequence, I’m much more willing to sit down and write something without worrying about whether it’s good or not.
+A kind of pressure I’d been putting on myself has been relieved and as a consequence, I’m more willing to sit down and write something without worrying if it’s good or not.

-I feel more motivated and am reliving the pure creativity and enjoyment I felt when making things as a child, realising that this is the magic stuff I’d been seeking so desperately all along.
-I didn’t realise that perfection could be so messy !
+My motivation has also increased and am reliving the pure creativity and enjoyment I felt when making things as a child, realising that this is the magic stuff I’d been seeking so desperately all along.
+I didn’t realise perfection could be so messy !

-I now imagine my essays/articles/stories as a little seed, developing into a shoot and so on until by the end I have a beautiful flower; knowing it’s finished when there’s nothing more I can do without destroying it’s natural, organic beauty.
+I now imagine my writing as a little seed, growing into a shoot before developing into a beautiful flower.
+I know it’s finished when there’s nothing more I can do without destroying its natural, organic beauty.

 I’m realising that writing does require one to pull out encroaching weeds but doesn’t need help to grow.
 It’ll do that on its own without any help from me.

-It takes time to change old habits.
-I certainly have a long way to go but each day I’m now telling myself: tend mindfully, observe the words you’ve written with a loving eye and above all, no sudden movements.
+I certainly have a long way to go but each day I’m now tending mindfully, observing the words I’ve written with a loving eye and above all, no sudden movements.